Tight Neck And Shoulder Muscles? Time To Look At The Shoulder Blade

 Check it out below:

 - Start on kneeling on hands and knee, wrist underneath shoulders and knees under hips.

-- Lenghten your neck so it feels as long as possible keeping your eyes focused between your thumbs.
+- Lengthen your neck so it feels as long as possible keeping your eyes focused between your thumbs.

-- Tuck your toes under your feet, slow lift your knees 2cm off the ground.
+- Tuck your toes under your feet, slowly lift your knees 2cm off the ground.

 - Hold for 15-30 secs (as long as you can).